 Applying for a License

-The Collegiate Licensing Company (CLC) is the licensing representative for Virginia Commonwealth University.
+CLC is the licensing representative for Virginia Commonwealth University.
 CLC is responsible for administering the licensing program, including processing applications, collecting royalties and enforcing proper usage.
-For more information about CLC, click here.
+For more information about click here.

 Types of Licensing Agreements

 VCU has several types of licensing agreements.
 The Trademarks & Licensing Office will aid individuals, companies, departments, and organizations in securing the proper agreement and forms.
 VCU’s agreements include:

 Retail and Internal License Any person, business or organization with an interest in producing items bearing the trademarks of the University needs to first obtain a license through CLC.
 There are two types of licenses available through CLC - a Retail License and an Internal License.
 Learn more about the license types and apply for a license here.

 Licensed vendors must adhere to VCU’s Brand Standards.
 Trademarked VCU logos and wordmarks are available to all licensed vendors through the VCU Art Sheet with CLC.